holoviz/panel/doc/tutorials/basic/serve.md

 The command `panel serve app.py --autoreload` refers to:

 - `panel`: the panel executable.
-- `serve`: the command you want panel to run
+- `serve`: the command you want Panel to run
 - `app.py`: the file `app.py` you want to serve
 - `--autoreload`: make the server restart after code changes.
 Use this for **development only**.
 :::